kionkim/kakao.github.io/_posts/2018-08-02-sentiment_analysis_Rel_Net_Self_Atten.md

 ![sa_rn_result](/assets/sa_rn_result.png)

 We can understand what tokens the algorithm pay attention to when it classifies the text.
 As is expected, sentiment words such as 'love', 'awesome', 'stupid', 'suck' got some spotlight during classification process.

-# Reference

-* Multi width convolutional layers [Kim, 2014; Lee et al., 2017]
-* Dilated Convolutioal layers [